 We know that digital signals are stored as binary numbers in memory cells.
-Let’s see how these digital signals can be transferred in other words – how they can be encoded in to electrical signal shape.
-When signal has to be sent it has to be modulated.
+Let’s see how these digital signals can be transferred, in other words – how they can be encoded into electrical signal shape.
+When the signal has to be sent, it has to be modulated.

 Pulse Code Modulation (PCM)

-Probably simplest and most common modulation method is pulse code modulation (PCM).
+Probably the simplest and the most common modulation method is pulse code modulation (PCM).

-In CPM coding information is modulated as voltage levels.
-If supply voltage is 5V, then binary”1″ is represented as +5V while 0 as 0V level.
-Only two voltage levels are used to modulate signal.
-Signal can be sent in parallel (bus mode) or serial mode.
-In parallel mode whole (let’s say 8 bit) signal can be sent at once via 8 wires, while in serial mode data has to be sampled in time.
-This transmission method is most popular in embedded systems, for instance, ADC sends converted data to DSP using CPM.
-CPM method is OK but it has several drawbacks like number of wires required for parallel buses, but probably most dangerous problem is that transmission may experience skew problems when each data wire may have different time delays because of geometrical differences.
-Especially when data rates is high – all bits may not arrive at same time to receiver what may lead to errors.
+In CPM, coding information is modulated as voltage levels.
+If the supply voltage is 5V, then binary”1″ is represented as +5V while 0 as 0V level.
+Only two voltage levels are used to modulate the signal.
+The signal can be sent in parallel (bus mode) or serial mode.
+In parallel mode whole (let’s say 8 bit) signal can be sent at once via 8 wires, while in serial mode, data has to be sampled in time.
+This transmission method is most popular in embedded systems.
+For instance, ADC sends converted data to DSP using CPM.
+CPM method is OK, but it has several drawbacks like the number of wires required for parallel buses.
+Still, probably the most dangerous problem is that transmission may experience skew problems when each data wire may have different time delays because of geometrical differences.
+Especially when data rates are high – all bits may not arrive simultaneously to the receiver what may lead to errors.
 So CPM encoding method is mainly used for short distances.
-Of course there can be serial method used instead of parallel, but then we are loosing speed.
-In other hand we are saving space in PCB because only one wire is needed.
+Of course, the serial method is used instead of parallel, but then we are losing speed.
+On the other hand, we are saving space in PCB because only one wire is needed.